News & Events

 Practice Educator Drop In

-Greater Manchester Social Work Academy Newsletter - Summer 2025
+Greater Manchester Social Work Academy Newsletter - Autumn 2025

-Following the success of last years Practice Research Week for supporting Safeguarding week we are pleased to announce plans are in process to host another week of safeguarding related CPD for all our social workers, students, academics in GM.
+Following the success of last years Practice Research Week for supporting World Social Work Month we are pleased to announce plans are in process to host another week of CPD for all our social workers, students, academics in GM.

-GMSWA will be running a series of Safeguarding events during the month of November.
+The theme for 2026 will be ‘Pulling Together’ and GMSWA will be running a series of events during the month of March.

 Events/ workshops for CPD